wang-jingyi/Ziqian/README.md

 ### What is this repository for? ###

 * This repository is maintained for the development of ZiQian.
-The evaluation results of multiple systems of submitted research papers are hosted in another neighborhood repository called ziqian_evaluation [here](https://bitbucket.org/jingyi_wang/ziqian_evaluation).
+The running guide and evalution results of multiple systems of submitted research papers are hosted in another neighborhood repository called Ziqian_evaluation [here](https://github.com/wang-jingyi/Ziqian_evaluation).

 ### How do I set up? ###